mino42/my_projects/README.md

 Link for the website: http://users.atw.hu/magicland/duck/

 3. Workout planner
-It is a mobile first designed website, wrote in angular.
+It is a mobile first designed website, wrote in Angular.
 It was made as a school project.
 It lets you create your workout plan, and provides a calendar which shows you the routines you will want to do on specific days.
 (Saving changes you make as the test user are turned off.)
 The files are in the repository.
 Link for the website: https://edzes-koveto.web.app/edzes